 At the end of the day, find what works for you.
-You need to be comfortable enough to be genuine and straightforward.
+To build a real, honest rapport with your clients, you need to be comfortable enough to be genuine and straightforward.
 Share about yourself to make them more comfortable but don’t spend too much time talking about yourself or getting into the details of your business (unless they ask).
 This initial meeting is about building a foundation of trust in the hope that you will work together for many years.

 Find Support at Farm Bureau